OPM 661 (OPM 6610): Business Analytics: Robust Decisions

 Learning outcomes

 Students learn to understand the impact of stochastic variability in operations systems.
 After this course students are familiar with the theory and practice of the analysis of stochastic systems.
-They learn to implement, adapt and to apply methods and tools from Business Analytics e.g. analytical approximations, simulation, and robust planning methods to support managerial decisions.
+They learn to implement, adapt and to apply methods and tools from business analytics e.g. analytical approximations, simulation, and robust planning methods to support managerial decisions.

 Necessary prerequisites